JulianEberius/SublimeRope/README.markdown

 Getting all completions to work
 -------------------------------

+*NOTICE*: The global module cache (autoimport_modules) mechanism described above as "Global completions" is might be a better way to get all completions to work than the PYTHONPATH-driven one described here.

 Basically, anything you want completions for has to be on Rope's python path, which you can extend in <PROJECT_DIR>/.ropeproject/config.py.